malevolm/auTorrent/README.md

 > *

-and that's it. each block should be separated by a newline (currently expects \r\n)
+and that's it. each block should be separated by a newline